What's an Omniglot?

 Portuguese

-This series of 6-week thematic workshops is designed for children with little or no experience with Portuguese.
-Each project-based workshop will reinforce basic grammar and skills (counting, alphabet, the verbs "to be" and "to have," etc.) within a different context and with distinct vocabulary.
-Children can try one workshop or take them all!
+This series of thematic workshops is designed for children with little or no experience with Portuguese.
+Each project-based workshop will reinforce basic skills (counting, alphabet, etc.) within a different context and with distinct vocabulary.
+Children can try one 6-week workshop or take them all!

 Greek

-This small class is designed to introduce children to the basics of the Greek language through songs, games, and group activites.
+This small class is designed to introduce children to the basics of the Greek language through stories, games, and group activities.
 Students will practice reading and writing using the Greek alphabet, learn essential vocabulary, be introduced to elementary grammar, and practice having basic conversations.
 They will also be introduced to popular Greek stories and myths.

-In this fun after-school class children will learn about Greek language and culture.
+This after-school class is for children who already speak and/or understand Greek.
+Students will learn about Greek language and culture, practice reading and writing in Greek, and enjoy the company of other Greek-speaking children.
 This class will be conducted in Greek.
 Students do not have to be fluent, but some experience with Greek is required.
 This class is not appropriate for complete beginners.

 American Sign Language